Telfer Research Excellence Awards

 Description

-The purpose of the award is to recognize a Telfer School of Management junior faculty member who is on a path to research excellence and to identify potential candidates for the University of Ottawa Early Career Researcher of the Year Award.
-The recipient of this award is a faculty member at the Telfer School who is in the early stages of his/her career, with an independent program of research that demonstrates outstanding potential to impact future research and management practices.
+The purpose of the award is to recognize a Telfer School of Management junior faculty member who is on a path to research excellence.
+The recipient of the Emerging Researcher award is a faculty member who is in the early stages of their career, with an independent program of research that demonstrates outstanding potential to produce original and impactful research.

 Evaluation Criteria

-In assessing nominees’ for the Emerging Researcher Award, the Telfer School Research Committee will evaluate the following criteria:
+In assessing nominees for the Emerging Researcher Award, the Telfer School of Management Research Committee will evaluate the following criteria:

 • Quality of Research: The recipient of the Emerging Researcher Award should demonstrate the ability to conduct and publish high quality research.
-Because research quality indicators are specific to disciplines, one or several of them can be used in promoting a nominee: publications in high quality journals (including papers invited for revision and resubmission), presentations at leading academic conferences, number of citations and/or its derivative measures (such as h-index), journal impact factor, external awards, other discipline relevant indicators and relevant attention from the broader academic community of the nominee’s discipline.
-When evaluating candidates, the Research Committee will evaluate each nominee within his/her discipline using discipline-specific indicators.
-The Research Committee will also look for evidence to support the candidates’ ability to develop into an independent researcher, including abilities to foster new research collaborations.
-Potential for research to impact management practices and policy-making, as well as receiving media attention will be considered to reflect quality of the nominees’ research.
+Because research quality indicators are specific to disciplines, various indicators can be used in making the case for a nominee: publications in high quality journals (including papers invited for revision and resubmission), presentations at leading academic conferences, invited speaker (in leading conferences and/or research seminars), best paper awards, etc. The Research Committee will also look for evidence that the nominee is leading a program of research as an independent researcher, separate from their doctoral advisor.
+The recipient of this award must have received external research funding from the Tri-Agency competitions as a Principal Investigator.

-Evaluation of candidates will be based on CV but also on a support letter that will persuasively, comprehensively, and with examples convey how the nominees’ research meets the evaluation criteria detailed above.
+Evaluation of candidates will be based on their CV and on a nomination letter that will persuasively, comprehensively, and with examples convey how the nominee’s research meets the evaluation criteria detailed above.

 Eligibility Criteria

-• Has completed at least two years but no more than seven as an independent researcher
+• Has completed at least two years but no more than seven as an independent researcher, taking into consideration leaves of absence (e.g., parental leave, medical leaves).

-• Holds a tenure-track position or was granted tenure and promotion in the last 2 years
+• Holds a tenure-track position at the Telfer School of Management or was granted tenure and promotion in the last 2 years.

 Nomination Process